How do I build a strong SEO strategy to get traffic to a website?

 The SEO strategies that are effective in 2022 are changing.
 There are new tools and techniques, and search engines have become more sophisticated.
 To stay ahead of the game, you need to know what works now and what doesn't.

 Are you looking for the best way to build a strong SEO?
 Well, we've got you covered.
-In this article, we'll discuss how to build a strong SEO.
+In this episode, we'll discuss how to build a strong SEO.
 We'll cover all the different strategies that are effective in 2022 and how to use them.
 So sit back, relax, and let's get started!

 Listen to the Episode